We will be introducing the traditional techniques and the history of kinko (metalwork) which has been nurtured since long ago in Japan.

 Metalwork was first introduced to Kyushu from the Chinese continent and Korean peninsula.
 In the beginning, it was used to create bronze bells and mirrors as ritual equipment.
 Very long after the introduction, with the development of Japanese tea culture, metalwork was preferably employed to create kettles for boiling water.

 Metalwork in the Edo Period

 During the Edo period, people started to create various household goods and equipment by metalwork techniques.
-This made the daily lives more lively since such metalwork like statues, smoking instrument kiseru, and iron kettles were decorated dazzlingly.
+This made the daily lives livelier since such metalwork like statues, the smoking instrument kiseru, and iron kettles were decorated dazzlingly.